-What is the study of History?
+What is the study of History/Social Studies?

 The History/Social Studies major is designed to prepare students to teach history and social studies in secondary schools.
 In their history courses, History/Social Studies majors learn how to locate and access a wide range of sources, to analyze historical evidence, including textual and visual sources, to evaluate historical interpretations, and to develop and support their own interpretations.
 The quantity of writing and discussion required in history courses also helps students to develop effective communication skills.
 The required courses in economics, geography, and political science are intended to prepare students to teach these subjects in middle and high schools.

 If you want to teach history or social studies in a middle or high school, you should consider the History/Social Studies major.
 However, this major also prepares students for a wider range of careers.
 The knowledge students acquire and the skills they develop in their history courses and in courses in social sciences prepare them for law school, graduate programs in public policy and international affairs, and careers as journalists, government officials, and attorneys.

 Secondary Education students who wish to be endorsed in Social Studies may choose this major.
 However, the History/Social Studies degree does not require that a student pursue a teaching certificate.
 History/Social Studies majors interested in Secondary certification must apply separately to the certification programs, such as those in Woodring College of Education.
 Students usually apply to Woodring in their senior year or after they graduate.